craigulliott/dsl_compose/README.md

       You can use **Markdown** in this description.
     DESCRIPTION

+    # You can add required or optional arguments to the initial method which is used
+    # to enter your dynamic DSL (for optional arguments, use `optional` instead of
+    # `required`).
+    #
+    # Arguments are validated, and their expected type must be defined.
+Supported
+    # argument types are :integer, :boolean, :float, :string or :symbol
+    requires :first_dsl_argument, :symbol do
+      # You should provide descriptions for your arguments.
+These descriptions will
+      # be used when generating your documentation.
+This description supports markdown
+      description "A description of the first argument for this method" end

     # Define a method which will be available within your DSL.
 These
     # methods will be exposed inside your DSL and can be called multiple times.